statamic/docs/content/collections/docs/search.md

 - `exclude_properties`: An array of properties to exclude from the search results.
 Defaults to `null`.
 - `stop_words`: An array of stop words to exclude from the search query.
 Defaults to `['the', 'a', 'an']`.
 - `include_properties`: An array of properties to include in the search results.
 Defaults to `$this->config['fields'] ?? ['title']`.

-## Drivers

-Statamic takes a "driver" based approach to search engines.
-Drivers are interchangeable so you can gain new features or integrate with 3rd party services without ever having to change your data or frontend.

-The native [local driver](#local-driver) is simple and requires no additional configuration, while the included [algolia driver](#algolia-driver) makes it super simple to integrate with [Algolia](https://algolia.com), one of the leading search as a service providers.

-You can build your own custom search drivers or look at the [Addon Marketplace](https://statamic.com/addons/tags/search) to see what the community has already created.

-### Local {#local-driver}

-The `local` driver uses JSON to store key/value pairs, mapping fields to the content IDs they belong to.
-It lacks advanced features like weighting and relevance matching, but hey, It Just Works™.
-It's a great way to get a search started quickly.

 ### Algolia {#algolia-driver}